shthumma15/simple_streamlit/README.md

 # a simple streamlit app

-In this tutorial, we will:
+In this tutorial, we:

-1. Train a predictive model on our local computer, built on a Seattle House Prices dataset.
+1. Train a very basic predictive model using a Seattle House Prices dataset.
 2. Build a web app which uses this model, and test it out locally.
 3. Store data on Backblaze, and connect it to Streamlit
 4. Host the web app online using Streamlit (and GitHub).